vbelovitsky/talkhub/README.md

 # [TalkHub](https://talkhub.herokuapp.com)
 ---

-TalkHub is a unique portal were programmists can solve their problems using video chat
+TalkHub is a unique portal were programmers can solve their problems using video chat

 Main features of the TalkHub: